 Benefits of Art Therapy

 Art therapy also provides a unique opportunity to form social bonds.
-There has been a multitude of studies that show that connection to others within our community is vital to our mental and emotional wellbeing.
-The vulnerable state that many people experience when starting out with art creation provides fertile ground for developing social ties that might otherwise be stunted by the presence of personal defense mechanisms and mistrust.
+There has been a multitude of studies that show that connection to others within our community is vital to our mental and emotional well-being.
+The vulnerable state that many people experience when starting with art creation provides fertile ground for developing social ties that might otherwise be stunted by the presence of personal defense mechanisms and mistrust.

 Art Therapy Approaches

 The availability of art therapy approaches will vary according to the treatment center.
 Artistic projects can range from being invited to draw one picture to full-fledged involvement in an art therapy treatment program.
 Therapists specially trained in art therapy undergo an extensive educational program where they learn the various modes of artistic expression and their accompanying psychological significance.
 This level of available expertise isn’t required to receive the benefits of creating a work of art, however, as those who have minimal training can successfully lead a recovery group in an exercise toward producing a work of self-expression.

 There are several types of art therapy available today.
 It doesn’t matter which type of art therapy you try so long as you’re trying something new.

 Drama therapy uses the role of an actor to facilitate the process of separating ourselves from the obscuring viewpoint of being too close to our situation.
 It encourages participants to view life from various roles, try new behaviors, and develop communication skills.
 The intimate setting of sharing the acting experience with others in a group also works to solidify social bonds between those in recovery.